 Medical and Surgical Camps

-Medical services for children with developmental disabilities living in rural communities of India presents many access barriers and limitations for families.
+Accessing medical services for children with developmental disabilities living in rural communities presents many access barriers and limitations for families.
 Distance from medical centres, transportation costs and time requirements often prohibit access to much needed specialty medical services for children with disabilities.
 Enabling access to free specialty medical services is essential for the well-being of children with developmental disabilities.
-Bringing medical professionals under one roof to the children and families living in poor rural areas of India is essential in a village-based early intervention program.

 The objectives of this program are to: